-- ▶ What is CO2?
+▶ What is CO2?

 - Outdoor energy supply

 - Explanation on green electricity labels

-- ► Verbraucherzentrale Berlin (Berlin Consumer Center)
+- Verbraucherzentrale Berlin (Berlin Consumer Center)

 - Energy efficient devices

 - Green electricity seal

-- ► Tips for electricity meters
+- Tips for electricity meters

 - Energy saving account (project by CO2-online)

 - Insulation

 - Video about compensation

-COMMUNI-CATION

-There are many ways to shape your club more sustainable and environmentally friendly.
+WHAT'S IT ABOUT?
+WHAT IS THE There are many ways to shape your club more sustainable and environ- l.
+Involveme mentally friendly.
 As a starting point, it's worth changing your routines instead of spending a lot of money.
-That's why it's even more important to get your teams, club visitors, and artists involved.

-How about incorporating sustainability into the nightly tasks of each team member?
-With simple means and without major investments, you can quickly and easily save not only energy but also costs.

-When everyone works together, financial success comes closer into sight, and on the side you're also doing something good for the environment.

-I. Involvement of Team Colleagues
+That's why it's even more important to get your teams, club visitors, and art- ists involved.
+You can unders transformation cess that devel never truly com can ask yoursel every week: How about incorporating sustainabil- ity into the nightly tasks of each team member?
+With simple means and without major investments, you can What can I of protect the fewer resour quickly and easily save not only ener- gy but also costs.
+This principle o wards improve 6 When everyone works together, finan- cial success comes closer into sight, and on the side you're also doing something good for the environment. or "continuous Kaizen is a Japa concept that er phy of not lettin COMMUNI- improvement (may be).
+CATION The continuous nvolvement of Team Colleagues

+IAT IS THERE TO DO?